AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-zoom.md

 >* Set the appropriate [flow actions](http://docs.marketo.com/display/DOCS/Flow+Actions)to track engagement
 >

 First create your webinar in Zoom.
-Certain settings in the creation of your Zoom are used by Marketo, and some are only used by Zoom.&nbsp;
+Certain settings in the creation of your Zoom are used by Marketo, and some are only used by Zoom.

 After you create a Marketo event and associate a Zoom webinar with it, the systems will be able to share registration and attendance information.
-For help creating a webinar, see&nbsp; [Getting Started with Zoom Webinars](https://support.zoom.us/hc/en-us/articles/200917029-Getting-Started-With-Webinar).
+For help creating a webinar, see  [Getting Started with Zoom Webinars](https://support.zoom.us/hc/en-us/articles/200917029-Getting-Started-With-Webinar).

 Enter the following information for your webinar and it will be pulled into Marketo via the adapter.
 If you make any changes to this information, you must click the link “Refresh from Webinar Provider” under Event Actions, in order for Marketo to see the changes.